daviscvance/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > `xargs` allows user to run a command on all items in a list.
-For example, if we want to rename file extensions ending in a certain format we can pass a list into the `xarg` command and it will perform that command on the listings.
+For example, if we want to rename file extensions ending in a certain format (.JPG) we can pass a list into the `xargs` command and it will perform that command on the listings (rename to .jpg).
 ```console
 basename -s .JPG -a *.JPG | xargs -n1 -i mv {}.JPG {}.jpg
 ```